-PED 100 / PED 1000 - Fitness Concepts 1 Credit
+PED 1000 / PED 100: Fitness Concepts - 1 Credit

 Focuses on providing information and guidelines for moving toward a more healthy lifestyle.
 Includes classroom instruction, an individual fitness evaluation, computerized analysis of results, and a prescribed exercise program utilizing the equipment and exercise options available in the Fitness Center.
+(Contact hours - 30)

-PED 101 / PED 1001 - Conditioning Lab 1 Credit
+PED 1001 / PED 101: Conditioning Lab - 1 Credit